Return To Handbook IndexRoss Crain's Resume

 2: Z = V / I

-V = voltage (rms volts or instantaneous)
+V = voltage (rms volts or instantaneous volts)

 I = current (rms amperes or instantaneous amperes)